mellowlark/kthw/bin/README.md

-Folder to store binary files
+Folder to store binary files downloaded using downloads.txt